majewsky/system-configuration/README.md

 * [hologram-damogran-dyndns](hologram-damogran-dyndns) contains the DynDNS
   setup for Damogran.

+## Holograms for Arcturus

+Arcturus is my desktop PC.
+Its [holodeck](holodeck-arcturus) has no special holograms and mostly configures the boot sequence and networking.

 # How to build

 Every subfolder (i.e. each hologram and holodeck) has a simple Makefile so that